 Fort Branch is a very small town located in the state of Indiana.
 With a population of 2,931 people and just one neighborhood, Fort Branch is the 188th largest community in Indiana.

-A relatively large number of people in Fort Branch telecommute to their jobs.
-Overall, about 9.35% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.35% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fort Branch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fort Branch doesn't have a public transportation system that people use for their commute.

 The per capita income in Fort Branch in 2022 was $35,426, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $141,704 for a family of four.
 However, Fort Branch contains both very wealthy and poor people as well.